Skin tags: Why they develop, and how to remove them

 If this happens, see a board-certified dermatologist, who can make sure you have skin tags and may recommend that you see your primary care doctor.

 If you dislike the way a skin tag looks, your dermatologist can also remove it.
-However, you’ll likely pay the cost.
-Insurance providers consider removing a skin growth for looks alone a cosmetic treatment.
+Keep in mind that insurance providers consider removing a skin growth for looks alone a cosmetic treatment.
 Insurance rarely covers the cost of cosmetic treatments.

 How does a dermatologist remove skin tags?